joshgulledge/josh-salary-calculator/README.md

 - Have employees listed
 - Delete employee information
 - Get a monthly cost of all employees
+- makes sure there is no reuse of employee ID
+- remove employees to see how it effects the monthly cost without deleting them

 ### ScreenShot of Page